 Geographic Materialisms, Fall 2018 - Class project A souvenir Civil War battlefields map enables me to think through aesthetic constructions of authenticity in landscape and geographies of heritage.
 I argue that material engagement with history is fundamental to performing specific American identities, with consequences for American futures.
 View my work and explore the full class project at http://therealtracesofspaces.web.unc.edu/civil-war-battlefield-map-1861-1865/

-GEOGRAPHY: A rigorous foundation in geographic theory, with an emphasis on cultural and feminist geographies and spatial research
+GEOGRAPHY: A rigorous foundation in geographic theory with an emphasis on anti-racist, feminist, and decolonial cultural geographies and spatial research

 HISTORY: A deeper understanding of public history as a discipline and a grounding in public history practice and methods

 Introduction to Public History:Spring 2020: Mixed graduate and undergraduate course on the study and practice of public history.
 I explored grounded public history practices.

 COMMUNICATION STUDIES: Theoretical grounding in memory studies in connection with both performance and rhetoric

 Performance & History: Fall 2019: Graduate seminar on performance studies, memory, and history.
 I brought the language of performance studies to bear on my research, and wrote a paper on the fingerprints in Stagville’s chimney and the embodied encounters/performances they call up in visitors.

 Rhetoric of Public Memory: Spring 2020: Graduate seminar on rhetoric and public memory theory.
 I gained a deeper understanding of memory studies.

 GRADUATE STUDIES: Gaining practical skills for professional development